 Simply stretching, massaging and strengthening the painful spot won't fix it.
 You have to find the underlying source of the problem which is often far away from the pain.
 For example, shoulder pain typically stems from deactivated muscles around the pelvis, hips, spine and rib cage.
 That's why we always treat the whole kinetic chain, regardless of where you have pain.

 We apply suspension exercises to gently wake up the dormant stabilizer muscles and reverse the pain cycle.
 Our approach is called NEURAC (NEURomuscular ACtivation).
 Essentially, by having you do repeated joint motions in a "zero-gravity" environment, NEURAC tells your brain that it is safe to turn the joint stabilizers back on.
-It's like turning up a light switch to muscles that went dim from chronic pain and trauma.
+It's like turning up a light switch to muscles that went dim.

 The Redcord suspension system gives your body the support it needs to engage the right muscles, at the right time, and with the right amount of strength.
 By offloading your outer muscles with bungee assistance, we can recruit your inner core muscles.

 We can also adjust how much neuromuscular stimulation to apply.
 Shaking the ropes stimulates the nerves.
 Gently vibrating the ropes calms the nerves.
 Finding a perfect balance of control versus instability is essential for best results.
-You should feel your muscles working (re-activating) but without any pain or symptom aggravation.
+You should feel your muscles working (reactivating) but without any pain or global compensation.

 Redcord is an ideal tool for delivering neuromuscular activation.
 While it's common to feel immediate changes with just a few exercises, it's important to understand that retraining muscles into a proper neuromuscular pattern takes repetition.
 After all, we are quite literally remapping connections between the brain and the joint stabilizers.